 In 2008, Wilma Buffaloe passed away.
 At the time of her death at age 85, Wilma was the oldest, active Red Brangus Breeder.
 She bought her last registered heifer in the CX Advantage Sale in October 2007 and she actively made decisions about which bulls to buy to improve our herd.
 Her last two Bull purchases were CX Home Run 135P and Sureway’s Rocky Street 227N.
 These bulls are held in partnership with Cox Excalibur and Triangle Farms respectively.

 In 2009, Vincent Price from Cameron, Texas joined the Buffaloes when he married Tracee.
 Tracee and Vince graduated from Texas A&M where they were expert marksmen and represented Texas A&M in national competitions in trap & skeet.
-Vince and Tracee are now living in Victoria and manage the herd on a daily basis.
-They have purchased Red Brangus Heifers and are developing their own herd of Red Brangus cows.
+Vince and Tracee are now living in Victoria and participate in administration of the herd.

 We are proud of our heritage in the breeding of Brahman influenced cattle.
 We have used the best bulls and top females in Red Brangus to develop our herd and have passed this legacy to my daughters Tracee and Lissa.